hubs-community/mozilla-hubs-ce-chart/Readme.md

 ```
 ./render_helm.sh {YOUR_HUBS_DOMAIN} {ADMIN_EMAIL_ADDRESS}
 ```
-> you shouldn't need the default cert anymore but if you do the output is at the bottom of render_helm.sh output.
-You may turn on the default cert and replace the data if needed, your mileage may vary.
+> You need the default cert to allow cert manager to request certs.

 Modify the values.yaml with your domain and email, replace whats inside the string.